Print and PDF Options

 B.Sc.
 Honours in Linguistics

-with a Concentration in Psycholinguistics and Communication Disorders (Computer Science) (20.0 credits)
+with a Concentration in Psycholinguistics and Communication Differences (Computer Science) (20.0 credits)

 A. Credits Included in the Major CGPA (9.0 credits)